kolypto/campbell-biology/chapters/01-Evolution.md

 Bacteria and Archaea are prokaryotic.

-Eukarya are all eukaryotes, include: kingdom Plantae, kingdom Fungi, kingrom Animalia, and the protists.
+Eukarya are all eukaryotes, include: kingdom Plantae, kingdom Fungi, kingdom Animalia, and the protists.

 The three kingdoms are distinguished partly by their modes of nutrition: